 What to Bring

-Here’s a list of things that may be useful for the trip:
+Here’s a list of things that may be useful for the trip (with affiliate links included for your shopping convenience):

 - Electric pump – the ones used for inflatable mattresses work well, you can always use your lungs but might take more time and effort